 Residential buildings An indoor bicycle workshop at least equipped with a workbench or rack, a pump and basic tools is available to all residents.
-Alternatively a designated bicycle wash station gives 1 point At least 1.5 bicycle parking spaces per residential unit are provided and equipped with access to frame locks.
+Alternatively, a designated bicycle wash station gives a point.
+1 point At least 1.5 bicycle parking spaces perresidential unit are provided and equipped with access to frame locks.
 Bicycle stands alone are not sufficient to achieve points.
-1 point At least 50% of bicycle parking is weather protected.
-Minimum 1.5 bicycle parking spaces per residential unit.
+1 point At least 1.5 bicycle parking spaces per residential unit are provided and at least 50% of these are weather protected.
 1 point Communal cargo bike(s) with designated weather protected parking are available for the residents.
 1 point Weather protected bicycle parking for cargo bikes and bicycle trailers is available.
 Minimum 1 per 10 residential units.
 1 point